How to Monitor Your Child’s Phone and Teach Them Healthy Tech Habits

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Having a phone means security and increased independence for kids, but it also brings up the issue of your child’s screen time and online safety.
-Some operating systems (OS) have built-in parental controls but may lack the features parents want.
-Free and paid parental control apps exist, but you may not know what’s good versus dangerous.
+Having a phone means greater security and independence for kids, but it also raises concerns about your child's screen time and online safety.
+Some operating systems (OS) have built-in parental controls, but may lack the features parents want.
+Free and paid parental control apps exist, but you may not know which ones are good and which are dangerous.

 Striking the balance between encouraging healthy habits and freedom is tricky.
 However, many helpful tools and resources are available, including the best parental control apps on the market.
-If your goal is to monitor your child’s phone the most effectively, keep reading for our full guide.
+If your goal is to monitor your child's phone as effectively as possible, keep reading for our full guide.

 In this article